RavenousLegs

 Made my way to my dream job

-It took me 4 more months than my deadline, and eventually I ended up with a dream job.
-I’m now the Product Manager for SCUBA Diving for Trip360 (new adventure unit of Cox and Kings).
-Adventure and Travel is now my work!!
-Getting here was extremely difficult, but I’m happy that I didn’t give up on my second passion because of financial insecurities.
+It took me four more months than my deadline, but I eventually landed a dream job.
+I’m now the Product Manager for SCUBA Diving for Trip360, a new adventure unit of Cox and Kings.
+Adventure and travel are now my passions!
+Getting here was incredibly challenging, but I’m glad I didn’t give up on my second passion because of financial insecurities.

 Picture

-So all of you who were just looking for figures and calculations such as how much percentage of my salary I kept for my passions, how much per year I spent on my travels, and the likes, I know I’ve disappointed you with this post.
+So, all of you who were simply seeking figures and calculations, such as the percentage of my salary I kept for my passions, the annual amount I spent on my travels, and the like, I understand that I’ve let you down with this post.

-But I can proudly say that all of my passions were completely financed by my own self, even while I took care of all my living expenses, took care of myself when I fell sick, cooked/bought my own food, drove myself to everywhere, stood up for myself, made my own decisions, pampered myself with wines - ALL BY MYSELF.
-AND EVERYTHING CAME WITH A COST!
+However, I can confidently say that all of my passions were entirely funded by my own efforts, even while I managed to cover all my living expenses, took care of myself when I fell ill, cooked and bought my own food, drove myself to various places, stood up for myself, made my own decisions, and pampered myself with wines—ALL BY MYSELF.
+And let me tell you, EVERYTHING came with a price!

-All I’m trying to convey is that it was never about how much I earned (I’ve compromised a lot on my earnings to give time to my passions) and how much I spent.
+My intention is to convey that it was never about my earnings (I’ve made significant compromises on my income to dedicate time to my passions) or my spending.
 It was always about my attitude towards my passions and my priorities.

-I considered spending on my passions as an investment, which is
+I viewed spending on my passions as an investment, which is ultimately paying off.

 Tips on Solo Traveling for Women